LogtalkDotOrg/logtalk3/examples/threads/NOTES.md

 This folder contains several examples of multi-threading programming.
 Multi-threading programming is only supported on some Prolog compilers.
-Currently this includes SWI-Prolog, YAP, and some XSB versions (make sure that you use the multi-threading versions of these Prolog compilers!).
+Currently this includes SWI-Prolog, Trealla Prolog, XVM, and YAP.
 Moreover, multi-threading may be turned off by default.
 In order to run the examples, you may need to first turn on multi-threading support on the Prolog adapter files.

-Some examples try to benchmark single-threaded vs multi-threaded solutions.
+Some examples try to benchmark single-threaded versus multi-threaded solutions.
 Depending on the Prolog compiler, the operating-system, and the computer used, you may need to adjust the size of the problem data in order to find the threshold where multi-threading solutions begin to outperform the single-threaded solutions.

 Some examples may imply adjusting the default size of thread data areas or, preferably, use of the 64 bits version of the compatible Prolog compilers.

-There are known Prolog bugs on the multi-threading support found on XSB and YAP.
-These bugs prevent some examples to run and may lead to crashes.
-Some bugs are platform-specific, only occurring on some operating-systems.
+There are known bugs in the multi-threading support found in some of the backends.
+These bugs prevent some examples from running and may result in crashes.
+Some of these bugs are specific to some operating-systems.

 Follows a short description of the included example (in alphabetical order):